 - Plan lots of extra time to get there and be patient leaving.
-There are a lot of cyclists and pedestrians, including children and it is very dark leaving the venue.
+Cyclists and pedestrians, including children, walk along the road and it is very dark when leaving the venue.

 - The Clifton Suspension Bridge closes from 6 pm to midnight the Thursday and Saturday of the festival.

 Patience and giving yourself more time to get there is the key.
 Lines will go quicker than you think but they are very long.
-There are a ton of buses running for the event and they have some bus lanes to use, but they also get stuck in some of the festival traffic.
+Tons of buses run for the event, and they have some bus lanes to use, but they also get stuck in some of the festival traffic.

 - 10 am to 11:30 pm Thursday and Saturday – every 10 minutes